ronibd0/wp-bdm/README.md

 ### IcoMoon-Free ###

-Astra icon font is based on IcoMoon-Free vector icon by Keyamoon.
+Bdmeter icon font is based on IcoMoon-Free vector icon by Keyamoon.
 IcoMoon-Free vector icon destributed under trems of CC BY 4.0 or GPL. (https://creativecommons.org/licenses/by/4.0/ or https://www.gnu.org/licenses/gpl.html)
 Source: http://keyamoon.com/

 ### Breadcrumb Trail ###

-Astra default breadcrumb is based on Breadcrumb Trail by Justin Tadlock. (https://github.com/justintadlock/breadcrumb-trail) Breadcrumb Trail is distributed under the terms of the GNU GPL v2 or later.
+Bdmeter default breadcrumb is based on Breadcrumb Trail by Justin Tadlock. (https://github.com/justintadlock/breadcrumb-trail)
+Breadcrumb Trail is distributed under the terms of the GNU GPL v2 or later.

 Underscores